ansible-network/network-engine/docs/directives/template_directives.md

 # CLI Template Directives

+**Note** `network_template` lookup plugin is deprecated in v2.7.3 and will be removed in version v2.7.7 i.e, four releases from the deprecation version.

 The `network_template` module supports a number of keyword based objectives that handle how to process the template.
 Templates are broken up into a series of blocks that process lines.
 Blocks are logical groups that have a common